DaviDevMod/focus-trap/packages/focus-trap/README.md

 - **escape**
   The behaviour for `Esc` key presses.
   By default the trap is demolished Whenever the `Esc` key is pressed.
-  You can provide the boolean `false` to switch off the default behaviour or alternatively your own hamdler for the keyboard events in question.
+  You can provide the boolean `false` to switch off the default behaviour or alternatively your own handler for the keyboard events in question.

 ## Return value